BishalN/openchat/CUSTOM_ACTIONS_INTEGRATION.md

 # Custom Actions Integration with LLM Tools

-This document explains how custom actions are integrated as tools into the LLM system in ChatBuddy.
+This document explains how custom actions are integrated as tools into the LLM system in OpenChat.

 ## Overview